California Voters Give Uber, Lyft A Win But Some Drivers Aren't So Sure

 "Drivers are being taken advantage of and Prop 22 was really just an attempt by Uber and Lyft to legalize it," said Jerome Gage, a Lyft driver in Los Angeles who worked on the campaign opposing the measure.
 "Drivers now, more than ever, need to organize and improve our working conditions."

-The proposition was opposed by labor groups who had helped shape the state law Uber and Lyft were rejecting.
+The proposition was opposed by labor groups that had helped shape the state law Uber and Lyft were rejecting.
 They said the companies' emphasis on flexibility is a distraction, since nothing in the law, known as AB5, requires them to set schedules for drivers.
 Instead, they said, the companies were seeking special treatment to avoid taking on the costs of providing full employment benefits.

 "What happened here was a legal and power grab by billionaires to deprive workers from their workers' rights and human rights," said Edan Alva, a former Lyft driver and an organizer with the labor group Gig Workers Rising.